 It’s a reign that has lasted more than 30 years – and shows no sign of abating.
 Although there are plenty who are uncomfortable with the sheer power wielded by selected industry analysts, it is certainly not the case that they are being supplanted by enterprise peer review sites – swept away by the hundreds of thousands of freely-available reviews.

-The growing volume of reviews may even be strengthening the power of the analyst instead of disrupting.
-In a world where everyone is sharing their opinion, it’s getting harder for enterprise buyers to separate fact from fiction and to distinguish between a solitary bad experience and a truly awful service.
+The growing volume of reviews may even be strengthening the power of the analyst instead of disrupting it.
+In a world where everyone is sharing their opinions, it’s getting harder for enterprise buyers to separate fact from fiction and distinguish between a solitary bad experience and a truly awful service.

 At first, the proliferation of enterprise peer review sites looked like a revolution for buyers – and many expected/hoped it would reduce the influence of the mighty analyst.
 What a bounty!
 A cornucopia of free to access reviews, giving the inside track from people buying and using technology.
 Who needs to pay analysts for advice anymore, anyway?

 But as review inventories increase, it has also – perhaps counterintuitively – become increasingly more frustrating to rely on reviews to provide an authoritative source of the truth.
 Buyers seeking advice are overwhelmed by numbers.
 There are so many reviews out there – even if you’re guided by the “most helpful” – finding the expert advice you need is hit and miss.
 Although the consensus is helpful – the general trend of service A getting overall higher ratings than a competing service from a rival vendor – then the big picture is all you get.